 Personal Responsibility is about acknowledging and wanting to heal.
 It means identifying and accepting: What about me has attracted, maintained and allowed this abuse in my life to occur?

-Some of you may already be in this place and are working on yourself and gaining great relief and empowerment.
-I am happily connected to many of you, other clients and individuals who are growing, healing and embracing the creation of wonderful new lives daily.
+Some of you may already be in this place, working on yourself and gaining great relief and empowerment.
+I am happily connected to many of you, other clients, and individuals who are growing, healing, and embracing the creation of wonderful new lives daily.

 OR,